What are the top three things you want to learn in 2014?

 Also I created a flask extensions to render Google Maps in Jinja templates.

-Which Python blogs, websites, or mailing lists did you read the most this year?
+Which Python blogs, websites, or mailing lists did you read the most in 2013?